rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 To solve the problem to matching a  high bandwidth ingest with different kind of subscribers, we introduced **transcoders** nodes. **Transcoders** are not a part of the regular clustering mechanism.
 Rather they are floating nodes that can be thought of as a desktop encoder software such as Flash media lives encoder or Open Broadcaster Software etc.

 With transcoder in place, the ingest goes to the transcoder nodes instead of origins.
 The transcoder nodes create multivariate streams (Different quality variations of the ingest) for subscriptions.
-From here on the clients can consume the appropriate version of the stream as per their bandwidth through various Red5 Pro SDK offerings based on the protocol used.
+From here on the clients can consume the appropriate version of the stream as per their bandwidth through various **Red5 Pro client SDK offerings** based on the protocol used for stream consumption.

 ![Simple 2 quality transcoding](images/basic-2-quality-transcoding.png)